cp-jose/cp-jose.github.io/_posts/2025-01-28-Assistant-Professor,-A-New-Beginning.md

 ---

-I am excited to announce that I will be joining the University of Porto, Portugal, as an Assistant Professor in the Computer Science and Engineering department at the [_School of Engineering_](https://www.up.pt/feup/en/){:target="_blank"}.
+I am excited to announce that I joined University of Porto, Portugal, as an Assistant Professor in the Computer Science and Engineering department at the [_School of Engineering_](https://www.up.pt/feup/en/){:target="_blank"}.